Open-Shock/.github/profile/README.md

 # OpenShock
-OpenShock, formally ShockLink, is a opensource platform to control various shocking devices to fulfill all your masochistic needs.
+OpenShock, formerly ShockLink, is a opensource platform to control various shocking devices to fulfill all your masochistic needs.

 Mainly focused on controlling shockers via a esp32.